k7f/aces/theory/fusets.md

 A non-empty fuset may be _bipolar_, if its pre-set and post-set are both non-empty, or _unipolar_ otherwise.
 Note, that all proper fusets are bipolar.
-A fuset is _thin_ if its pre-set and post-set are disjoint (its interior is empty) or it is _thick_ otherwise.
+A fuset is _thick_ if its pre-set and post-set aren't disjoint (its interior isn't empty).
+A fuset is _thin_ if it is not thick and has empty co-interior, pre-interior and post-interior.

-A _dipole_ is a minimal bipolar thin fuset, not necessarily proper (it may contain loops).
+A _dipole_ is a minimal bipolar non-thick fuset, not necessarily proper (it may contain loops).
 Note, that any dipole contains exactly one fork, exactly one join, and its carrier has exactly two elements.
 A dipole that is proper and has intersecting carrier and range is called a _semifusor_.
 Moreover, if carrier is a subset of range, then a semifusor is called a _fusor_.

 Given a fuset _&phi;_, two wedges _w<sub>1</sub>_ and _w<sub>2</sub>_
 are _connected through &phi;_ iff they are the two elements of a fusor